metablaster/WindowsFirewallRuleset/README.md

 # On server computer
 cd C:\Path\to\WindowsFirewallRuleset
 Import-Module .\Modules\Ruleset.Remote
-Enable-WinRMServer -Protocol HTTPS -Confirm:$false Enable-RemoteRegistry -Confirm:$false
+Enable-WinRMServer -Protocol HTTPS -Confirm:$false -KeepDefault Enable-RemoteRegistry -Confirm:$false
 ```

 After performing these steps, inside `\Exports` directory you'll find SSL certificate (*.cer) file
-which needs to be copied to management computer also into `\Exports` directory.
+which needs to be copied to management computer also into `\Exports` directory.\
+By default self signed SSL certificate is created if the server computer does not already have one.

 **NOTE:** Configuring server computer manually is performed only once for initial setup,
 you don't need to repeat it for subsequent deployments.